LizardByte/RetroArcher/README.md

 ## Build
 RetroArcher binaries are built using [pyinstaller](https://pypi.org/project/pyinstaller/).
 Cross compilation is not supported.
-That means the binaries must be built on the target architecture.
+That means the binaries must be built on the target operating system and architecture.

 ### Building locally
 ```bash